Swollen Eyes In Children: Causes, Homecare Tips & Treatment

 9. Periorbital cellulitis

-Periorbital cellulitis involves the infection of the eyelid or the skin around the eyes.
+Periorbital cellulitis in children involves the infection of the eyelid or the skin around the eyes.
 The infection usually spreads from an infected wound or insect bite site.
 The eyelid may become red and painful in this condition.

 10. Ocular herpes